root458/Plant-Disease-Detector/README.md

 - A little knowledge of Dart and Flutter.

 ## Additional Info
-Packages used include: tflite, hive, hive_flutter, image_picker, provider Model used and label are found in the <i>assets/model</i> folder.
-You can replace it with your own.
+Packages used include: tflite, hive, hive_flutter, image_picker, provider.
+Model used and labels file are found in the <i>assets/model</i> folder.
+You can replace them with your own.

 Have fun!